astroboy3565/anthogar4567/README.md

 - 👋 Hi, I’m @anthogar4567
-- 👀 I’m interested in hacking, coding, fitness, meditation, socializing
+- 👀 I’m interested in hacking, coding, fitness, meditation, history, philosophy, and passionate conversing
-- 🌱 I’m currently learning ethical hacking, networked systems security, and self-care
+- 🌱 I’m currently learning ethical hacking, networked systems security, and fashion
 - 💞️ I’m looking to collaborate on capture-the-flags and programming projects
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
+- 📫 We can speak on discord @astroboyy4764
-- ⚡ Fun fact: I speak Spanish
+- ⚡ Fun fact: I speak Spanish, originally from the Dominican Republic

 <!---
 anthogar4567/anthogar4567 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.